At Richmond Park Academy, we believe that drama is a challenging and rewarding academic subject.

 Key Stage 3

-Year 7 - Students are taught once per fortnight.
+Year 7 - Students are taught on a carousel for one term.
 In Year 7 we focus on an introduction to the subject, looking at the basics of staging a piece.
 This is followed by our own ghost story concentrating on the development of linear and non-linear narrative.
-We finish Year 7 lessons with the emphasis on drama styles and scripted work.
+We finish Year 7 lessons with the emphasis on drama styles.
 Students are encouraged to audition for the school production.

-Year 8 - Students are taught once per fortnight and we start with scripted work before exploring physical theatre and mask focusing on Commedia d'ell Arte.
+Year 8 - Students are taught on a carousel for one term.
+In Year 8 we start with scripted work before exploring physical theatre and mask focusing on Commedia d'ell Arte.
 There is the choice halfway through the year to take drama as an option moving forward.
 Students are encouraged to audition for the school production.

 Year 9 - At Year 9 we are excited about our mini-option course.
 Students opt for drama and study the subject for two lessons each fortnight.
 We are concentrating on mini-GCSE units, giving students a taste of what the subject would be like in Key Stage 4.
 The work includes performance of devised and scripted pieces as well as exploration of text.
 Our text this Year is ‘DNA’ by Dennis Kelly.